 An Injured Mom and Her Babies

-This shepard mix mom was found with multiple injuries and three puppies.
+This shepherd mix mom was found with multiple injuries and three puppies.
 We took them in, gave them medical help, and found all of them forever homes.
 This is the work that our supporters, corporate sponsors including our vets, and fosters make possible.
 Please help us continue our mission by donating or fostering!

 Tex - The Unwanted Runt